van1991/100-days-of-Coding-Learning/README.md

 **Today's Work** : Handling imbalanced dataset in supervised learning using family of SMOTE algorithm.
 After getting familiar with SMOTE, i read a bit more on other variations of SMOTE.

 **Link to the topic** : https://www.datasciencecentral.com/profiles/blogs/handling-imbalanced-data-sets-in-supervised-learning-using-family

+## Day 6: 5th May 2019

+**Today's Work** : How to do Ensemble Learning in Python to improve predictions without Overfitting.
+Applying these techniques on Titanic dataset on Kaggle.

+**Link to the topic** : https://www.analyticsvidhya.com/blog/2018/06/comprehensive-guide-for-ensemble-models/